WrestleMania XXVI: Background

-The roof of the University of Phoenix Stadium was opened several times during the event, marking the third time in WrestleMania history after WrestleMania IX and XXIV that the event has been held in an open-air venue.
+The roof of the University of Phoenix Stadium was opened several times during the event, marking the third time in WrestleMania history after WrestleMania IX in 1993 and WrestleMania XXIV in 2008 that the event had been held in an open-air venue.
 As in the previous open-air events, a steel tarpaulin structure was placed over the ring, which was placed at the 50-yard line.
 Custom-built from Belgium, the tarpaulin held 30 tons of light and camera equipment, with much of the equipment shipped from the 2010 Winter Olympics in Vancouver, British Columbia, Canada.
 Over 1,000 lights were used, adapting to the decrease in sunlight as the show continued into the night.
 The entrance stage stood 8 ft off the stadium floor and measured 120 ft wide.
-In an interview with The Arizona Republic, production manager Brian Petree described the stage design as a "completely new design that hasn't been done anywhere and won't be done again", while production designer Jason Robinson discussed basing his stage design themes often on local flavors, or in simple terms, the stage design of this year's WrestleMania simply resembles to that of a ziggurat.
-The entrance ramp linking to the stage has been lined with cauldrons of fire, each at a temperature of 1000 °F. In addition, 400,000 individual pieces of pyrotechnic product have been launched 200 ft into the open air after Robinson promised to introduce new types of pyrotechnics never used in a WWE show before.
+In an interview with The Arizona Republic, production manager Brian Petree described the stage design as a "completely new design that hasn't been done anywhere and won't be done again", while production designer Jason Robinson discussed basing his stage design themes often on local flavors, or in simple terms, the stage design of WrestleMania XXVI simply resembled that of a ziggurat.
+The entrance ramp linking to the stage was lined with cauldrons of fire, each at a temperature of 1000 °F. In addition, 400,000 individual pieces of pyrotechnic product were launched 200 ft into the open air after Robinson promised to introduce new types of pyrotechnics never used in a WWE show before.
 Pre-planning for the set-up began six months before the event, while the construction structures and equipment inside the stadium began two weeks before the event.
-It is estimated that 100 trucks were used to deliver equipment, in comparison to the 12 semi-trucks used in a regular WWE show.
+An estimated 100 trucks were used to deliver equipment, in comparison to the 12 semi-trucks used for a regular WWE show.

 The official theme songs for the event were "I Made It" by Kevin Rudolf, "Be Yourself" by Audioslave, "Thunderstruck" by AC/DC, and "The Show" by Since October.
-"Ain't No Grave (Gonna Hold My Body Down)" by Johnny Cash was also used to promote the Undertaker-Michaels match.
+"Ain't No Grave (Gonna Hold My Body Down)" by Johnny Cash was also used to promote the Undertaker–Michaels match.
 Fantasia Barrino performed the annual rendition of "America the Beautiful" at the start of the show.
 The commentators were Michael Cole, Jerry Lawler, and Matt Striker.